Klarna Web SDK v2

 });

-1. If the shipping address provided cannot be handled due to some constraints, you can reject it by returning the following.
+If the shipping address provided cannot be handled due to some constraints, you can reject it with a rejection reason.
+The customer will be prompted to enter a new shipping address.

 Example